NI cannot become ‘collateral’ in EU-US trade war, says Little-Pengelly

 After criticising the EU on Wednesday for not buying more cars from the US, on Thursday he signalled he would impose a 200% tariff on EU alcoholic drinks.

+It came as Northern Ireland Secretary Hilary Benn said “escalating tariff retaliation is not good for business”.

-Asked about the threat of tariffs and how it could affect Northern Ireland, Ms Little-Pengelly said: “The key issue for me is that we don’t become that collateral damage, and we need do everything that we can to influence that.
+Asked by the PA news agency about the threat of tariffs and how it could affect Northern Ireland, Ms Little-Pengelly said: “The key issue for me is that we don’t become that collateral damage, and we need do everything that we can to influence that.

 “If we are caught up in this, in truth that it is going to be, in my view, the collateral.
 It is not going to be the aim of this.